E80 Project Final Deliverables

 It is possible to deviate from this outline if doing so would tell your robot’s story better, but this works well for almost all E80 deployments.
 Feel free to discuss such changes to the outline with instructors.

-Final Presentation
+Final Poster

 Final Report

 Each team is responsible for submitting a report on their deployments in IEEE format.
 The report has a maximum length of ten pages including figures, references and appendices.
 Your purpose is to convey your experiments, your apparatus and your results such that a reader could replicate your experiment and compare their results to yours.
 You should assume your audience is made of technical professionals of diverse backgrounds (i.e.: not all instructors of the course) who are unfamiliar with your specific project.
-Note that this is a different audience than the presentation.
+Note that this is a different audience than the poster.
 This rubric will be used to grade the reports.

 Here are a few tips for good report writing: